danui/project-euler/README.md

 ----------------------------------------------------------------------
 ## Java Code

-Java code can be found in using-java.
+Java code can be found in solutions/java.
 The maven build-system is used.

     $ mvn package